Valafi/UE5-Style-Guide/README.md

 The issue comes when, for example, an artist for one project created a nice generic modular set of static meshes and someone wants to include that set of static meshes in the second project.
 If the artist who created the assets used material instances based on `Content/MaterialLibrary/M_Master` as they're instructed to, when a migration is performed there is a great chance of conflict for the previously migrated `Content/MaterialLibrary/M_Master` asset.

 This issue can be hard to predict and hard to account for.
 The person migrating the static meshes may not be the same person who is familiar with the development of both project's master materials, and they may not be even aware that the static meshes in question rely on material instances which then rely on the master material.
-The Migrate tool requires the entire chain of dependencies to work however, and so it will be forced to grab `Content/MaterialLibrary/M_Master` when it copies these assets to the other project and it will overwrite the existing asset.
+The Migrate tool requires the entire chain of dependencies to work however, so it will be forced to grab `Content/MaterialLibrary/M_Master` when it copies these assets to the other project and it will overwrite the existing asset.

 It is at this point where if the master materials for both projects are incompatible in *any way*, you risk breaking possibly the entire material library for a project as well as any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.
 </details>